 What is a Balanced Scorecard?

-A Balanced Scorecard (BSC) is a strategic management tool that provides a comprehensive framework for monitoring and managing an organization's performance.
-Developed by Robert Kaplan and David Norton in the early 1990s, the BSC goes beyond traditional financial metrics to include non-financial aspects, giving a holistic view of an organization's health and progress.
-This approach helps organizations align their activities to the vision and strategy, improve internal and external communications, and monitor performance against strategic goals.
+A Balanced Scorecard (BSC) is a strategic management tool that provides a comprehensive framework for monitoring and managing an organisation's performance.
+Developed by Robert Kaplan and David Norton in the early 1990s, the BSC goes beyond traditional financial metrics to include non-financial aspects, giving a holistic view of an organisation's health and progress.
+This approach helps organisations align their activities to the vision and strategy, improve internal and external communications, and monitor performance against strategic goals.

 Four Perspectives of a Balanced Scorecard